matter-in-motion/mm/docs/getting-started.md

   - http
   - websockets

-Let's you choose HTTP for a beginning.
+Let's you choose HTTP transport and JSON serialization for a beginning.
 To make this you need to create a settings file:

-`npm i mm-http`
+`npm i mm-http mm-serializer-json`

 `lib/settings/index.js`